bossanyit/flurry_data/README.md

 A Null-Safe Flutter plugin to use Flurry Analytics.
 This plugin logs events, sessions, userId

+DISCONTINUED since Flurry does not support events in the Mobile App

 ## Getting Started

 This is a Flutter plugin to use Flurry Analytics.
 It implements native calls to [Flurry Android SDK][flurry_sdk_android] and [Flurry iOS SDK][flurry_sdk_ios].
 The plugin logs sessions, crash detections, simple event logging, and UserId.